-Literally, anywhere you go in Italy, you will find places to get gelato and you should try all of them.
-Ranging from little stalls with one cooler, to stores with 50+ flavors, there are so many different places you can try gelato.
-It is the perfect snack on a hot day and it is so creamy and smooth you will never want to stop eating it.
+Literally, anywhere you go in Italy, you will find places to get gelato, and you should try all of them.
+Ranging from little stalls with one cooler to stores with 50+ flavors, there are so many different places you can try gelato.
+It is the perfect snack on a hot day, and it is so creamy and smooth that you will never want to stop eating it.

 While there are so many different flavors you can try, some of my favorites were tiramisu, Nutella, chocolate, and dulce de leche.

-After a long day of walking around the city, this dish is sure to satisfy.
+After a long day of walking around the city, this dish is sure to satisfy you.
 The egg and cheese together create a creamy coating that pairs perfectly with the crispy strips of pork.
-Add a little bit of freshly grated cheese on top and you have the perfect dinner.
+Add a little bit of freshly grated cheese on top, and you have the perfect dinner.